zachvalenta/jvns.ca/content/zines/index.markdown

 > their interest.

 I love programming and debugging tools (is that a "cultural phenomenon?
-I don't know!"), so I make zines about how much I love them and give them away.
+I don't know!"), so I make sometimes make fanzines about how much I love them and give them away.
 When I have time (and the printing budget) I like to give them out as handouts in my talks.

+So far there are 2: one about strace and one about linux debugging tools.

 <h3 id="strace-zine">strace zine</h3>